 A sealant is a clear or shaded plastic material that is applied to the chewing surfaces the back teeth.
 This is where dental decay most often occurs.
-A dental sealant prevents tooth decay by covering the pits and grooves of chewing surfaces and sealing out decay-causing food and germs.
+A dental sealant prevents tooth decay by covering the ridges and grooves of the chewing surfaces of your molars and sealing out decay-causing food and germs.
 Dental sealants are most beneficial when placed on permanent molars as soon as the teeth come in.

 How is a dental sealant placed?

-The dental procedure is simple and painless.
+This dental procedure is simple and painless.
 It takes only a few minutes.
 The tooth is cleaned and treated with a solution that allows the dental sealant to adhere to the tooth.
 Dental sealants are painted on as a liquid and quickly harden to form a shield over the tooth.
 They can last for up to 10 years.
-Please call St. Paul Family Dentistry for more information about dental sealants in St. Paul, Minnesota, and to schedule an appointment with our dentists, Drs.
-Opack, Stanton and Dr. David Opack.
+Our dentists, Drs.
+Joseph Opack, Stanton and Dr. David Opack will be happy to see you or your child for an appointment.
+Please call 651-488-5522 and speak with a team member at St. Paul Family Dentistry for more information about dental sealants in St. Paul, Minnesota.